By James Eliot, Markets & Finance Editor

 Company: Zillow

 Result: Zillow uses reCAPTCHA to verify users accessing property listings, contributing to a smoother user experience for legitimate buyers.
-However, with the emergence of bots mimicking human behavior, Zillow may need to reconsider whether this system remains sufficient. -
+However, with the emergence of bots mimicking human behavior, Zillow may need to reconsider whether this system remains sufficient, akin to the dynamics explored in the shift toward city-state domains that disrupt local economies. -

 Online News Portals